| Hometown | Civilian Occupation |

 Acknowledgments

 Special thanks to Lieutenant Dugan’s son, Charles J. Dugan, for contributing documents and photographs that were vital to telling his father’s story.
-Thanks also go out to Julie Diehl, the Chadwell family, and the Delaware Public Archives for the use of their photos.
+Thanks also go out to Julie Diehl, the Chadwell family, and the Delaware Public Archives for the use of their photos, and to Matt LeMasters for obtaining Dugan’s flight records.

 Bibliography